SimranShaikh20/Leave-Management-System/README.md

 # 🏖️ Leave Management System using MCP Server

-This project is a **Leave Management System** powered by the **MCP (Modular Command Platform)**.
+This project is a **Leave Management System** powered by the **MCP (Model Context Protocol)**.
 It allows users to apply for leave, view leave history, and check their leave balance through an easy-to-integrate server interface.

 ---